ubiquity/research/chaingpt-research.md

 An effective use of ChainGPT's experience is to read the information and think about how to apply their approaches to Ubiquity.
 Some of the information was collected earlier as I followed their growth.
 For example, the proposal on the Ubiquity OS plugins launchpad was inspired by the success of their launchpad.

+### Plan

+Preliminary steps to leverage ChainGPT's expertise

+- Alex reviews the collected information about the ChainGPT founder.
+After this, Alex and Sergey determine what experience can be applied to Ubiquity.
+Consider the option of revealing the founder's identity and greater publicity.

+- Alex reviews the collected information about ChainGPT's marketing and website.
+After this, Alex and Sergey determine what experience can be applied to Ubiquity.
+Consider options for cooperation with marketing agencies similar to those that supported ChainGPT.
+To think that for such success as ChainGPT, we need to focus on a hype-able product, and not necessarily on serious development.

+- Alex reviews the collected information about ChainGPT incubation and fundraising.
+After this, Alex and Sergey determine what experience can be applied to Ubiquity.
+Consider participating in leading acceleration programs.

+- Alex reviews the collected information about the ChainGPT launchpad.
+Consider using Ubiquity OS as a launchpad of plugins and other products for developers and DAOs.

+- Alex reviews user feedback on ChainGPT.
+This may provide new ideas for leveraging ChainGPT's experience.

 ### Founder

 Ilan Rakhmanov